Fishing’s more fun when you follow the rules.

 What about fish stocking?
 When does that happen?

-Regular stocking takes place weekly and throughout the year, provided water conditions are optimal for the good health and longevity of the fish.
-You can learn more about stocking on this page.
+Regular stocking takes place weekly with no set day throughout the year.
+Stocking requires optimal water conditions for the good health and longevity of the fish.
+You can learn more about stocking under “stocking information” on the “services” page.

 Are there handicapped-accessible areas to fish?

 Cherokee offers three handicapped-accessible ramps conveniently located in Enterprise Waters.
-You can find the first ramp in Cherokee’s Downtown, near Oconaluftee Islands Park on Acquoni Road; another on Hwy 441 across from Paul’s Restaurant; and the last is located at the Big Cove ponds on Big Cove Road.
+You can find the first ramp in Cherokee’s Downtown, near Oconaluftee Islands Park on Acquoni Road; another on Hwy 441 across from Paul’s Restaurant; and the last is located at the Big Cove ponds outside the KOA campground.

 How do I purchase a tribal fish permit on-line?